To Footer

 Computer Aided Drafting I

-Students learn how computer hardware and software are used in preparing architectural documents.
+Provides instruction on computer hardware and software used in preparing architectural design and documents.
 Lecture: 2 credits (30 contact hours); Laboratory: 1 credit (45 contact hours).

 Attributes: Technical